johnpetedoe/KnightsAndKnaves/Problem_0.md

 0002: Knaves only lie.

-0003: Person's A and B say the following sentances:
+0003: Person's A and B say the following sentences:

 000300:   A: B is a knight